yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 }
 ```
 Here we see:

-- field `"custom_middleware"` with exactly the same structure we used to specify `"custom_middleware"` in API spec without bundle
+* field `"custom_middleware"` with exactly the same structure we used to specify `"custom_middleware"` in API spec without bundle
-- field `"path"` in section `"post"` now contains just a file name without any path.
+* field `"path"` in section `"post"` now contains just a file name without any path.
 This field specifies `.so` filename placed in ZIP archive with bundle (remember how we specified `"custom_middleware_bundle": "FooBarBundle.zip"`).

 #### How to build bundle with Golang plugin
-You will need to use special [Bundler tool][2] to create bundles with Golang plugins.
+You will need to use a special [Bundler tool][2] to create bundles with Golang plugins.

 ### Reloading Tyk Golang plugin
 Sometimes you will need to update your Golang plugin with a new version.
 There are two ways to do this: